BirkhoffG/counternet/README.md

 This is the official repository of the paper [CounterNet: End-to-End Training of Counterfactual Aware Predictions]().
 The purpose of the repository is only for research and reproduction of the paper's results.
 The audience should not expect to use the code directly in the deployed environemnt.

 The repository is built based on [nbdev](https://nbdev.fast.ai/).
-I would recommend you to check out [nbdev](https://nbdev.fast.ai/) if you enjoy writing code with Jupyter Notebook as I do.
+I highly recommend you to check out [nbdev](https://nbdev.fast.ai/) if you enjoy writing code with Jupyter Notebook as I do.
 Further, it primarily leverages `Pytorch` and `Pytorch Lightning` for implementations of deep learning models.
 To install all the dependencies, you should run:

 ```
 pip install -e .